-The band 95-100 GHz is used by aviation, under the radiolocation service, to support ground based foreign object debris (FOD) Detection systems designed to detect FOD that is on the surface of a runway or taxiway.
+The band 95-100 GHz is used by aviation, under the radiolocation service, to support ground based foreign object debris (FOD) Detection systems designed to identify and remove debris from operational areas such as runways and taxiways.
+These systems typically use a combination of sensors, cameras and radar to detect and locate objects that could pose a risk to aircraft.
+The aim of these systems is to prevent damage to aircraft engines and tires which can caused by ingesting debris during takeoff or landing.

 The 95-100 GHz frequency range is also used, under the radionavigation service, by aviation for EFVS embedded radar systems.
 EFVS is a system composed of a forward-looking imaging sensor and a HUD.
 The image from the sensor is displayed to the pilot with superposed navigation and guidance information to enhance pilots’ natural vision.
 EFVS allows approach and landing in degraded weather conditions even when the reported runway weather conditions do not meet the published minimums (RVR or visibility).
 The requirement for natural vision is replaced by a requirement for sufficient situation awarness through the system.